 - Cutting mat or some other kind of surface to protect your table or desk

 I made this video to accompany this tutorial.
 You will find the instructions much easier to follow if you watch the video. 🙂

-- First you’ll want to print the 2 sheets above (just find the form towards the top of this page and we’ll send you a link).
+- First you’ll want to print the 2 sheets above (download link is below).

 - One sheet does not require any cutting.
 The other sheet will need to be trimmed on the left and bottom – just cut along the dotted lines.

 - You will also need to cut out the individual boxes using an X-acto Knife (and don’t forget to use a cutting mat)